strimzi/strimzi.github.io/_posts/2023-10-02-kafka-consumer-client-essentials.md

 To further reduce potential disruptions caused by rebalances, you can use the `group.instance.id` to assign a unique identifier to each consumer instance within the consumer group (as specified by `GROUP_ID` in our consumer).
 This approach minimizes unnecessary partition rebalancing when a consumer rejoins a group after a failure or restart.
 The consumer continues with the same instance ID and maintains its assignment of topic partitions.

-Additionally, the `max.poll.interval.ms` property helps to prevent rebalances caused by long-running processing tasks by specifying the maximum interval between polls for new messages.
+Additionally, adjusting the `max.poll.interval.ms` configuration can prevent rebalances caused by prolonged processing tasks, allowing you to specify the maximum interval between polls for new messages.
+If lengthy message processing is unavoidable due to factors such as slow external services, consider offloading this processing to a pool of worker threads.
 Similarly `max.poll.records` limits the number of records returned from the consumer buffer, allowing the consumer application to process fewer messages more efficiently.

 ## Get the message